 However, this method isn’t applicable to AC chargers, which have fewer communication options.
 In such cases, fleets can use RFID card readers or other alternatives.

-Fuel cards function in a similar way to RFID cards, but offer integrated payment options and partnerships with fuel networks.
+Fuel cards function in a similar way to RFID cards for EV charger terminals, but offer integrated payment options and partnerships with fuel networks.
 Providers have a larger network of EV chargers or collaborate with charging point operators (CPOs).
 Transactions are processed through the Open Charge Point Interface (OCPI).

 When a fleet charging site is opened up to a broader or public audience, drivers often prefer familiar payment methods, like credit cards.